primorio/docx-mailmerge/README.rst

 Todo / Wish List
 ================

-* Implement SKIPIF and NEXTIF fields
+* Better support for the IF fields and conditions

 Contributing
 ============